discoverygarden/pid_redirect/README.md

-# pid_redirect
+# PID Redirect

 ## Introduction

-The pid_redirect module provides a way to redirect a PID url to a different url.
-This is useful for when you want to redirect a PID to a node in modern islandora.
+The `pid_redirect` module provides a way to redirect a legacy Islandora URL to a migrated node in modern Islandora.

 ## Requirements